How to Get more Views on LinkedIn in 2021

 On LinkedIn, the industry will probably have a major influence.

-I say probably, because we don’t know exactly what criteria are used, and as we said, the algorithms are complex and evolve, through their autonomous learning, constantly.
+I say probably, because we don’t know exactly what criteria are used, and as we said, the algorithms are complex and constantly evolving through autonomous learning.

 Generally speaking, we can say that a social network algorithm will show content to people who are similar or from the same network or ecosystem as the people who engage with the content.